 - I quit my job a bit too late before starting to teach online, I should have done so 6 months earlier.
 Timing is crucial, so if you see an opportunity on a new topic, go for it immediately, and don’t make the same mistake as I did!

-In my own particular case, I did have to complement my Udemy revenue with my own website in order to make it sustainable in the long term, due to my course category being saturated with Masterclasses, and due to the high cost of living of the country I live in.
+In my particular case, I did have to complement my Udemy revenue with my website to make it sustainable in the long term, due to my course category being saturated with Masterclasses, and the high cost of living in the country, I live in.

 I hope that this helped, if you have any questions about online course creation, please post them on our Course Creator Facebook Group, you have a guaranteed reply there from me to all your questions.